How to access Altuviiio from India, the named-patient import pathway, 2026

 Reserve Meds is a US-based concierge coordinator for cross-border specialty medicine.
 For Altuviiio specifically, we provide:

 What we do not do: We are not the prescriber.
 We do not practice medicine.
 We are not the dispensing pharmacy.
 All clinical decisions remain with your treating haematologist.
-We are in pre-launch and operate on a waitlist basis during this phase.
+Our case team responds to intakes within 24 to 48 hours.

 Frequently asked